hjoliver/cylc-subwf-example/README.md

 A sub-workflow is a workflow that is run by a task in another workflow.

-Cylc does not have built-in support for sub-workflows, but a Cylc task can run any application, including another instance of the Cylc scheduler.
+Cylc does not have built-in support for sub-workflows, but a Cylc task can run any application, including another Cylc scheduler (i.e. another workflow).

 This example includes a set of reusable scripts to make sub-workflows easy.